Page images

 bility is right in our hands now and the

-future is right in our aces.
+future is right in our faces.

 I am sure these are matters that will be of some controversy, but we must pause to think of those of our forefathers who responded to the needs of the hour when it was their time to act on behalf of their generation and their children.
 The responsibility is heavy, but it must be met.

 I take this opportunity to thank Senator STEVENS for his support, for his cosponsorship, and for the very great strength which he will add to the effort.
 It will be a continuing effort.
 It is going to take a long time.
-It is a big, big problem, but we can't avoid it because of its bigness.
+It is a big, big problem, but we can't avoid it be cause of its bigness.
 We have to meet it.

 Mr. President, I will welcome, as well